Clicky

 Multi Functional Bridged Nucleic Acid (BNA), An Alternative to LNA and PNA

-Development of artificial nucleic acids is essential for the design of new efficient tools for molecular biology as diagnostic probes or the design of potentially new drugs for oligonucleotide-based therapies.
+Development of artificial nucleic acids is essential to design diagnostic probes or potentially new drugs for oligonucleotide-based therapies.
 Of particular interest are artificial nucleic acids with the following characteristics:

-• Increase stability of duplex or triplex formation
+• Increase in stability of duplex or triplex formation

-As a pioneer in oligonucleotide synthesis, Bio-Synthesis Inc. has been pursuing the development of new oligonucleotide based technologies that can provide compounds that have superior binding affinity and chemical/biological stability.
-As such, Bio-Synthesis Inc. is introducing its third generation Bridged Nucleic Acids (BNA) .
-This new technology is based on multi-functional synthetic RNA analogues that can be used in place of the first generation bridged nucleic acids known as Locked Nucleic Acids (LNA).
-These RNA analogues can be synthesized and spiked with DNA or RNA in order to modify the formation of nucleic acid helices.
-Also, when compared to Peptide Nucleic Acids (PNA), BNA allows for better base-pair stacking and a high stability of the resulting oligonucleotide complexes, making BNA based oligonucleotides an ideal solution for the detection of small or highly similar DNA or RNA targets.
+As a pioneer in oligonucleotide synthesis, Bio-Synthesis Inc. has been pursuing the development of new oligonucleotide-based techniques that can produce compounds with superior binding affinity and chemical/biological stability.
+As such, Bio-Synthesis Inc. has introduced a third generation of nucleic acid analogs, Bridged Nucleic Acid (BNA).
+BNA is based on multi-functional synthetic RNA analogues that can be used in place of the first generation bridged nucleic acids known as Locked Nucleic Acids (LNA).
+BNA can be spiked with DNA or RNA in order to modify the structural formation of the nucleic acid helices.
+Also, when compared to Peptide Nucleic Acids (PNA), BNA allows for better base-pair stacking and a high stability, making BNA based oligonucleotides an ideal solution for the detection of small or highly similar DNA/RNA targets.

 Bio-Synthesis Inc. is now providing synthetic oligonucleotides containing BNA which are deprotected, desalted or HPLC purified.
 All oligonucleotides are quality checked by MALDI-TOF Mass Spectrometry.

 BNA oligonucleotides exhibit significantly higher affinity to their complementary strands when compared to previous generations of constrained nucleic acids (PNA & LNA).
-Their extraordinary level of sensitivity, specificity for nuclease-resistant activity, makes these multi-functional BNA nucleic acids a superior tool for developing high value detection systems and therapeutic products
+Their extraordinary level of sensitivity and specificity for nuclease-resistant activity makes BNA a superior tool for developing high value detection systems and therapeutic products.

 Benefit of the BNA Technology